-My cooking, and my choice of restaurants, is influenced by a desire to explore culinary experiences that are a little outside the mainstream.
+My cooking, and my choice of restaurants, has been influenced by a desire to explore culinary experiences that are a little outside the mainstream.
 This inspiration goes back a number of years to the Surprise Menu at the Petit Lyon restaurant in Wellington, New Zealand.
 Kent Baddeley and Ian Garner created such an intense culinary experience.
-It was not just the exquisite food, but the whole experience – the environment, the service, and the matching wines.
+It was not just the exquisite food and presentation, but the whole experience – the environment, the service, and the matching wines.
 I was inspired.

 Cooking courses at Pierre’s, another Wellington institution at the time, helped develop a few foundation skills.
-Living in South East Asia for the last couple of decades not only added new dimensions to the dishes I prepare but also inspired me to share this passion.
+Living in South East Asia for a quarter century not only added new dimensions to the dishes I prepare but also inspired me to share this passion.

 At least as important as the preparation of our food creations are the opportunities for discourse and camaraderie enabled by sharing them.
 An appropriately selected glass of wine or saké adds another dimension I am particularly fond of!

 Finally, I encourage you to continue the experimentation.
 It is all part of the fun and learning.
 Sometimes it won’t work.
 Such times are priceless learning experiences.

-Steve Paris, a New Zealander living in Saigon, Vietnam.
+delectabilia was created by Steve Paris, a New Zealander and long time resident of Saigon, Vietnam.